COVID-19 information for liveaboard boaters

 Following the announcement on 4 January we will be updating this page with new information for those who are living afloat during the third National Lockdown.

 If you are someone who lives aboard a vessel and you require advice or support, you can continue to contact Broads Control on 01603 756056 and the Authority will assist you where we can.

 Below is a short list of businesses who have given their consent for us to share the arrangements they have made providing essential services to liveaboards during the Coronavirus pandemic.

 This list was last updated in mid-December 2020, so please call the businesses below if you require more information and to check availability.

 If you are a local business providing essential service arrangements for the community please get in touch with us using our contact form or social media.
 The list is non-exhaustive however we will update it as and when possible.

 - Boulter Marine, Horning: Essential pump outs, diesel and gas bottles for liveaboards on an appointment only basis.
+Click and collect available for other items.
 Contact prior to arrival by email or telephone 01692 630498.

 - Ludham Bridge Boat yard, Ludham: Water, pump out, diesel, gas and boat maintenance.
 The yard is following self-distancing guidelines.
 Call or email George in the first instance 01692 631011 firstname.lastname@example.org